-If you're using PowerShell, you can then run the following command from within the same directory as install.ps1.
-The agent will install and add the server to your Panopta account.
+If you are using PowerShell, run the following command from within the same directory as install.ps1.
+The Agent will install and add the server to your Panopta account.

 ./install.ps1 -ManifestFile "[Full File Path]\SampleAgent.manifest"

-If you're using the MSI, you can then run the following command from within the same directory as the MSI.
-The agent will install and add the server to your Panopta account.
+If you are using MSI, run the following command from within the same directory as the MSI.
+The Agent will install and add the server to your Panopta account.

 msiexec /i panopta-agent-[version number].msi MANIFESTFILE="[FULL FILE PATH]\SampleAgent.manifest"

-Create the manifest file at /etc/panopta-agent-manifest.
+Create the manifest file in /etc/panopta-agent-manifest.
 Then you can install the agent with either the python 2.xx or python3 command below:

 curl -s https://packages.panopta.com/install/linux_agent_install.py | python /dev/stdin